2023 Most Popular Anthropology Bachelor's Degree Schools in the New England Region

 The average amount in student loans that anthropology majors at UMass Boston take out while working on their Bachelor's Degree is $24,972.

-Boston University landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree anthropology programs.
-Located in the large city of Boston, Boston U is a private not-for-profit school with a very large student population.
+With a ranking of #8, Boston University did quite well on this year’s most popular schools for anthropology students working on their bachelor’s degree.
+Located in the city of Boston, Boston U is a private not-for-profit school with a fairly large student population.

 Women make up 78% of the anthropology majors at the school.